leficios12/CalculatorBot/README.md

 2. Determine how many packs are required
 3. Estimate the total cost based on your chosen leveling method

+## Admin // Owner Dashboard
+- Calculates the total packs an admin have sold.
+(Sales Report)
+- Calculates their clean profit.
+- Calculates the (dropped) left jars in each pack.

 ## Methods

 ### Fast Method